 - Click here for a list of Chippewa Valley dental providers who accept patients age 1 and older.

-For a full list of accomplishments over the course of 2015-2018 for Chronic Disease Prevention and all of our actions teams, please see the final pages of our Community Health Improvement Plan.
+For a full list of accomplishments over the course of 2015-2018 for Oral Health and all of our actions teams, please see the final pages of our Community Health Improvement Plan.

 Do you want to help the Oral Health Action Team develop healthy communities?
 Click here to get involved.